-Take a page out of B.J.'s book and stop by Special Services to read one of our chiropractic classics.
+Take a page out of B.J.'s book and stop by Special Collections to read one of our chiropractic classics.

 Photographs are copyrighted by Palmer College of Chiropractic.
 For permission to use, contact us.

 The Special Collections & Archives department is located in the David D. Palmer Health Sciences Library on Palmer's Main Campus.

 Access to materials and reference assistance is provided in the Reading Room on the first floor of the Library (L103).

 Regular hours are Monday through Friday from 8:30 a.m. to 5 p.m.

 Hours during term breaks are Monday through Friday from 8 a.m to 4:30 p.m.